Tax checks for taxi, private hire and scrap metal licences

 The tax check can be completed online through GOV.UK, although a telephone service is also available.
 This may be your best option if you are unable to go online or find it difficult to deal with forms online.

-As a self-employed sole trader, you will need to create a Government Gateway account as an individual, if you do not already have one, to complete the tax check online.
-We have a step by step guide to creating a Government Gateway account, albeit for a different service, here.
+As a self-employed sole trader, you will need to create a government gateway account as an individual, if you do not already have one, to complete the tax check online.
+We have a step-by-step guide to creating a government gateway account, although for a different service, here.

-If you applied for a grant under the Self-Employment Income Support Scheme during the coronavirus pandemic, you should already have such an account.
-Note that if you already have a Government Gateway account in a different capacity, like as an ‘organisation’, you will need to create a new ‘individual’ account.
+If you applied for a grant under the self-employment income support scheme (SEISS) during the coronavirus pandemic, you should already have such an account.
+Note that if you already have a government gateway account in a different capacity, like as an ‘organisation’, you will need to create a new ‘individual’ account.

-Unfortunately, you cannot currently verify your identity using a foreign driving licence or foreign passport.
+When setting up a government gateway account, unfortunately you cannot currently verify your identity using a foreign driving licence or a foreign passport.

-• contact HMRC’s Online Services on 0300 200 3600 for technical assistance with creating a Government Gateway account; or
+- contact HMRC’s Online Services for technical assistance with creating a government gateway account, or

-• contact HMRC’s Income Tax (general enquiries) helpline on 0300 200 3300 and request that you wish to complete the tax check over the telephone.
+- contact HMRC’s Income Tax (general enquiries) and request that you wish to complete the tax check over the telephone.

 So that HMRC can understand how you pay any tax that may be due on the income from your licensed activity, you will be asked a few questions covering:

-Your tax status could be, for example, ‘employee’ or ‘registered for Self Assessment’.
+Your tax status could be, for example, ‘employee’ or ‘registered for self assessment’.
 If you did not owe any tax (or National Insurance) on the income you made from the activity you are applying for the licence for, you will be able to state this.
-HMRC may then ask you further questions to verify this is the case, but there are restrictions on what information HMRC can ask (see below).
+HMRC may then ask you further questions to verify this is the case, but there are restrictions on what information HMRC can ask, as explained under the heading below, What HMRC are checking.

 Once HMRC are satisfied that they have received all the information they require about your tax position, they will give you a 9-character code.
 You should provide this to your licensing authority when you renew your licence.
 The code is not case-sensitive.